Kene252745/Sensors/README.md

-# Android Sensor APplication with ball game and Location Detector
+# Android Sensor Application with ball game and Location Detector